ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Experiments

 \subsection{Baseline}

-We first validated the performance of ViFP on 3 mainstream closed-source VLMs: GPT-4o, Gemini-2.5-flash, Grok-4, to assess its adaptability.
-Subsequently, we conducted a comparative analysis with 6 open-source state-of-the-art models: PromptCap, ZA-F-VQA, DEDR, SMoLA-PaLI-X Specialist MiniCPM-V-2.6 and Prophet++.
-To intuitively evaluate the effectiveness of the CoT provided by ViFP, we compare it with two alternative CoT approaches—“Let’s think step by step” and LLaVA-CoT in the ablation study.
+We first evaluated the performance of ViFP on three mainstream closed-source VLMs: GPT-4o, Gemini-2.5-flash and Grok-4 in order to evaluate ViFP's cross-model performance.
+Subsequently, we conducted a comparative analysis with 7 open-source state-of-the-art trainable models: PromptCap \cite{hu_promptcap_2023}, ZS-F-VQA \cite{chen_zero-shot_2021}, DEDR \cite{salemi_symmetric_2023}, MM-Reasoner \cite{khademi_mm-reasoner_2023},SMoLA-PaLI-X \cite{wu_omni-smola_2024} MiniCPM-V-2.6 \cite{yao_minicpm-v_2024} and Prophet++ \cite{yu_prophet_2025}.
+To intuitively evaluate the effectiveness of the reasoning chain provided by ViFP, we compare ViFP with two CoT approaches—“Let’s think step by step” and LLaVA-CoT in the ablation study.